UBC-MDS/Egg-Production-Inferential-Test/README.md

 2. Clone this GitHub repository.

 #### Running the analysis
+# Using  RStudio

+If you are using RStudio:
+1. Open the project by clicking on the `.Rproj` file (if one exists).
+This action will automatically activate the `renv` environment.
+2. Go into session (top middle left) and click on the option Restart R and Run all Chunks.
+3. Click Render (top middle) using the Quarto interface in RStudio.

+# Using docker

 1. Navigate to the root of this project on your computer using the command line and enter the following command: